 - Proceeds from the sale of items fabricated using award funds, such as software, CDs, tapes, or publications

 When income is directly generated by a supported activity or earned as a result of an award, that income is considered part of the award and must be spent on award activities (i.e., funds generated by one award cannot be used for a different award or other activity).
 Program income is subject to the award terms and conditions and must be treated according to the sponsor’s requirements.
-See Program Income Procedures (PDF).
+Please refer to Program Income Procedures (PDF) for more information.